scscodes/family-oriented/docs/tasks.md

 - ✅ **Type Safety**: Full TypeScript integration with generated database types

 **Next Steps:** Focus on Phase 2 implementation to deliver immediate user value using the completed foundation.
 All major architectural decisions are complete and the database is production-ready.
+## Newly Identified Issues
+- [ ] Analytics session does not restart when using "Play Again" in GameBoard.
+Add logic to start a new session on restart.